 If you need assistance finding resources, additional information, or would like to discuss partnering opportunities, please contact Dominic Liberatore.

 Energy Infrastructure Modernization

 NARUC CPI works to advance an understanding of innovative technology possibilities among members.
-Current topics include: carbon capture, utilization, and storage; natural gas infrastructure modernization; grid-interactive efficient buildings; smart grid; and electric vehicles.
+Current topics include: coal modernization and carbon management; natural gas infrastructure modernization; grid-interactive efficient buildings; smart grid; and electric vehicles.

 - Electricity System Transition

 Electricity System Transition

 As the U.S. electric grid continues to change, NARUC CPI has been working to help state public utility commissions address evolving grid planning challenges and opportunities.
 Current topics include: distribution systems and planning; comprehensive electricity planning (through the NARUC-NASEO Task Force on Comprehensive Electricity Planning); performance-based regulation; valuation; and, transmission-distribution system coordination (through the National Council on Electricity Policy).

 CPI supports state commissions as they work to ensure the energy system is safe, secure, and resilient.
 Commissions are charged with overseeing public utilities who routinely deal with threats to ongoing system operations, such as physical or cybersecurity activities, routine or extreme weather events, and limitations in supply chains or workforce capacity.
 NARUC’s efforts generally focus on partnering with subject matter experts across the federal, state, local, and private sectors to explore topical issues, develop valuable decision-support resources, and deliver training to inform regulatory decision making.
 Targeted NARUC resources are available related to critical infrastructure, cybersecurity, energy emergency management, electric grid resilience, and microgrids.